 what kind of food can be canned?

 - Jelly & jam

 I know that I’ve said this every year I’ve had this blog, but this year I’m going to plant a garden.

-I’m going to do it in real life, and not just in my mind.
-I do eventually dream of a day where I can live out my homesteading dreams.
+I’m going to do it in real life and not just in my mind.
+I do eventually dream of a day when I can live out my homesteading dreams.
 I’m going to can so much delicious food with all of these 100s of mason jars I have lying around.